 1.7 The Winchfield Neighbourhood Plan Area was first designated on 8 January 2015 by Hart District Council.
 It covers the whole of the parish.
+As shown on Figure 1.1.

 1.8 Hart District Council was notified of the Parish Council's intention to review the 'made' Neighbourhood Plan in July 2020 and has provided the Working Group with guidance as the new Plan has progressed.